itsektionen/styrdokument/pm/eng/pm_for_traditioner.md

 ### 3.2 KAM: Kista Carreer Fair

 KAM is organized by the KAM project group in the Buisness Relations Committee with the purpouse of making connections betweend students in Kista and employers.
-KAM is usually concluded with a banquet.
+KAM is usually concluded with a party.

 ## 4 QMISK